AdvaitDhingra/bulletin_board/README.md

-# FEG Boards
+# FEG Board

- A simple hpmeworks app for students at the FEG (Friedrich-Ebert-Gymnasium Bonn).
+ A simple homeworks app for students at the FEG (Friedrich-Ebert-Gymnasium Bonn).